What is a severe mental impairment?

 Someone who is considered to be severely mentally impaired has a severe impairment to intelligence and social functioning (however caused).
 It must be a permanent impairment.
 This may be due to a degenerative brain disorder such as Alzheimer’s disease, a stroke or other forms of dementia.

-To be considered as severely mentally impaired, the person concerned must have a certificate of confirmation from registered medical practitioner.
-Doctors issue these certificates free of charge.
+To be considered as severely mentally impaired, the person concerned must have a certificate of confirmation from their registered medical practitioner.

 In addition, to qualify for the discount, the person must be entitled to (or have an underlying entitlement to at least one of these benefits: